-The formal definition of the algorithm enables it to be applied to any large earthquake, if a representative catalog is available.
+The formal definition of the algorithm enables it to be applied to any earthquake, if a representative catalog is available.
 The algorithm was tested in all the regions, where data were available.
-It showed good applicability everywhere, excluding the Circumpacific subduction zones.
+It showed good applicability everywhere, excluding zones of the highest seismic activity.
 Here the algorithm does not work.